 There is a wide array of high-quality dry dog foods with grains, but our top pick would be Ollie, as it not only includes high-quality proteins and grains, but it is made with human-grade ingredients.

 Recent findings from the FDA (Food and Drug Administration) suggest that there is a correlation between grain-free dog food and DCM (dilated cardiomyopathy).
 While the exact nature of this correlation is still unknown, many vets are going with a “better safe than sorry approach” and generally are recommending grain-inclusive dog food over grain-free varieties.

 What is better for dogs — grain or grain-free dog food?

 Due to the recent FDA research findings, most vets suggest feeding your dog a grain-inclusive food rather than a grain-free food.
 However, if your dog has a grain allergy or intolerance, grain-free might still be a better option.

 While the exact nature of the correlation between grain-free food and DCM is still unknown, most vets now suggest avoiding grain-free food when possible.

 No, dogs do not need grains in their diet.
 However, most dogs can digest grains just fine, so they aren’t bad for a dog, despite being non-essential to their diet.
 They also are a good source of fiber and vitamins.

 Do you feed your dog a grain-inclusive diet?
 Why or why not?
-Does your dog have a favorite kibble listed here or someplace else?
+Does your dog have a favorite kibble among the best dog food with grains we listed here, or is there another that rocks his world?
 Share your thoughts in the comments below!